Radio Free Brooklyn

-Radio Free Brooklyn (RFB) is a 501(c)3 non-profit organization that operates a freeform internet radio station headquartered at 199 Cook Street in the Bushwick neighborhood of Brooklyn, NY.
-The station currently offers 78 original radio programs produced by members of the organization, including 63 weekly live broadcasts originating from their Brooklyn studio.
+Radio Free Brooklyn (RFB) is a 501(c)3 non-profit organization that operates a free-form internet radio station headquartered at 199 Cook Street in the Bushwick neighborhood of Brooklyn, New, York.
+The station currently offers 78 original radio programs produced by members of the organization, including 63 weekly live broadcasts originating from its Brooklyn studio.
 The station also airs two syndicated programs: Democracy Now! and The BradCast.

 Mission and philosophy

-Radio Free Brooklyn’s stated mission is to give a global voice to local artists, residents, community organizers and other non-profit institutions by providing a commercial-free freeform Internet Radio platform.
+Radio Free Brooklyn's stated mission is to give a global voice to local artists, residents, community organizers and other non-profit institutions by providing a commercial-free freeform Internet Radio platform.
 All original programming is created by individual hosts, most of whom live and work in the greater NYC area, and has no restrictions or requirements imposed by the station.
 The resulting talk and music programming is an eclectic mix of talk and music with subjects such as local politics, LGBT issues, literature, and music.

-Radio Free Brooklyn also has a stated commitment to what they call the “three pillars” of their philosophy: Community, Discovery and Education.
-Co-founder Tom Tenney summed up their philosophy by saying, “the focus is on providing our community members with an experience in media creation/curation that is enlightening, educational, critical, creative and hopefully, joyful.”
+Radio Free Brooklyn also has a stated commitment to what they call the "three pillars" of their philosophy: Community, Discovery and Education.
+Co-founder Tom Tenney summed up their philosophy by saying, "the focus is on providing our community members with an experience in media creation/curation that is enlightening, educational, critical, creative and hopefully, joyful."